kamilazdybal/kamilazdybal.github.io/_posts/2025-08-07-variational-ML.md

 # Variational approaches in machine learning

-Variational approaches in machine learning (ML) shift the perspective away from dealing with data samples explicitly into dealing with probability distributions that describe those data samples.
+Variational approaches in machine learning (ML) shift the perspective away from explicitly dealing with data samples to dealing with probability distributions that describe those data samples.
 This can provide a powerful data modeling approach, recently standing behind the many successes of generative models.

 Since the core concepts of variational approaches are rooted in probability distributions, we need to first